hashicorp/terraform-provider-vault/website/docs/r/jwt_auth_backend.html.md

 * `oidc_discovery_url` - (Optional) The OIDC Discovery URL, without any .well-known component (base path).
 Cannot be used in combination with `jwt_validation_pubkeys`

+* `oidc_discovery_ca_pem` - (Optional) The CA certificate or chain of certificates, in PEM format, to use to validate connections to the OIDC Discovery URL.
+If not set, system certificates are used

 * `oidc_client_id` - (Optional) Client ID used for OIDC backends

 * `oidc_client_secret` - (Optional) Client Secret used for OIDC backends

-* `bound_issuer` - (Optional) The value against which to match the iss claim in a JWT
+* `jwks_url` - (Optional) JWKS URL to use to authenticate signatures.
+Cannot be used with "oidc_discovery_url" or "jwt_validation_pubkeys".

-* `oidc_discovery_ca_pem` - (Optional) The CA certificate or chain of certificates, in PEM format, to use to validate connections to the OIDC Discovery URL.
-If not set, system certificates are used
+* `jwks_ca_pem` - (Optional) The CA certificate or chain of certificates, in PEM format, to use to validate connections to the JWKS URL.
+If not set, system certificates are used.

 * `jwt_validation_pubkeys` - (Optional) A list of PEM-encoded public keys to use to authenticate signatures locally.
 Cannot be used in combination with `oidc_discovery_url`

+* `bound_issuer` - (Optional) The value against which to match the iss claim in a JWT

 * `jwt_supported_algs` - (Optional) A list of supported signing algorithms.
 Vault 1.1.0 defaults to [RS256] but future or past versions of Vault may differ

+* `default_role` - (Optional) The default role to use if none is provided during login

 The `tune` block is used to tune the auth backend: